 Hurrah – It’s pancake day

-One of the best days of my year is coming up fast!
-Tuesday 25 February is Shrove Tuesday, commonly known as Pancake Day.
+Pancake day, one of the best days of my year is coming up fast, Shrove Tuesday – 25 February.

 Traditionally, this was the day to use up all of the rich food ingredients people had around the house (butter, eggs and sugar) before lent – a time of fasting.